arthur-rc18/Kafka-Ecommerce/README.md

 # Kafka-Project

-This project was made in the Kafka and messaging platform course, in the Alura course site.

 # Description

-This is a project of an ecommerce using Java with Apache Kafka, wit Gson and a little bit of SQL.
+This is a project of an ecommerce using Java and Apache Kafka with Gson to serialize objects.
 The IDE used was the Intellij.
+This project shows how messages, topics, brokers and partitions works in Kafka.
+There are functions acting like receivers and responsers, creating and reading messages.